 The facts can be summarized as follows: On April 12, 1971, the attorney general of the state of Connecticut issued a legal opinion to the effect that the law bars a tenant of a housing authority from serving as a commissioner of the housing authority in whose project he resides.
 Based on this opinion the defendant Donald T. Dorsey, Commissioner of the Department of Community Affairs of the state of Connecticut, withheld substantial sums of money from the plaintiff housing authority because he felt that the board of commissioners of the housing authority was improperly constituted.
 This action then was instituted.

 The plaintiff housing authority was organized and created by resolution of the board of aldermen of the city of New Haven pursuant to chapter 128 of the General Statutes, § 8-38 et seq.
-The plaintifftenants, Moorer and Peters, and the other commissioners of the plaintiff authority were appointed by the mayor of New Haven.
+The plaintiff-tenants, Moorer and Peters, and the other commissioners of the plaintiff authority were appointed by the mayor of New Haven.

-The trial court concluded that tenants could control the operation of the plaintiff housing authority when a base quorum is present and the quorum includes the two tenant commissioners, that a conflictof-interest problem exists even when only one commissioner is a tenant, and that this is so even though a tenant commissioner acts in good faith, since a person cannot serve himself as both landlord and tenant.
-The court further found that the failure of the legislature to amend § § 8-42[1] after the date of the attorney general's opinion relating thereto was an acquiescence by the legislature to that opinion; that state law and local policy govern the question *251 whether a tenant of a public housing authority, subsidized by federal funds, may at the same time be a commissioner of that housing authority, and that the provisions of 42 U.S.C. § 1401 do not prohibit the state of Connecticut from barring any person from serving as a commissioner of the plaintiff authority because of his tenancy in housing operated by that authority.
+The trial court concluded that tenants could control the operation of the plaintiff housing authority when a base quorum is present and the quorum includes the two tenant commissioners, that a conflict-of-interest problem exists even when only one commissioner is a tenant, and that this is so even though a tenant commissioner acts in good faith, since a person cannot serve himself as both landlord and tenant.
+The court further found that the failure of the legislature to amend § 8-42

 The interests of a housing authority commissioner would center on the points at which management policies and functions of the authority come into contact with individual tenants.
 These include the selection and retention of tenants, the determination of rents to be charged, the services and other benefits to be furnished, and the enforcement of the rules governing the conduct and rights of the tenants.
 In fixing rents the commissioners must consider the payments on the principal and interest on the bonded indebtedness, the cost of insurance and administrative expenses, the amounts to be set aside in reserve for repair, maintenance and replacements, and vacancy and collection losses.
 General Statutes §§ 8-45, 8-72.

-The task of fixing rent charges is such that a tenant commissioner might be called on to vote to increase his own rent in order to amortize and service the housing authority's debt obligation.
+The task of fixing rent charges is such that a tenant commissioner might be called on to vote to increase his own rent in order to amortize and service the housing authority’s debt obligation.
 If he is reluctant to increase rents which include his own, the housing authority might fail to pay its bonded indebtedness and permit unchecked physical depreciation of the properties.
 Matters on which the housing authority votes include the setting and the enforcing of its policies as to delinquent rents and the eviction of tenants.
-As a housing authority commissioner, a tenant would also be required to *253 participate in voting on decisions involving the hiring and firing of housing authority personnel who deal with him and his family from day to day.
+As a housing authority commissioner, a tenant would also be required to

-Thus, whether or not the tenant as a housing authority commissioner is in fact benefiting himself individually by his vote, his personal interests are always directly or indirectly involved in his vote on the commission.
+Thus, whether or not the tenant as a housing authority commissioner is in fact benefiting himself individually by his vote, his personal interests are always directly or indirectly involved in Ms vote on the commission.
 This is not to say that his personal interests are inevitably and on all occasions antagonistic to the interests of the housing authority.
 The fact, however, that he is a tenant makes it possible for his personal interests to become antagonistic to the faithful discharge of his public duty.
 10 McQuillin, Municipal Corporations (3d Ed.
 Rev. 1966) § 29.97.

 It is thus clear that tenants, acting as housing authority commissioners, could control the operation of a housing authority.
 We, however, construe the legislature’s failure to amend § 8-42 after the attorney general’s opinion that the statute barred tenants from being commissioners as an indication of legislative intent that tenants should not be placed in a position where they could control housing authorities in whose properties they were tenants.